AlessandroBarbiero/HYP-project/README.md

 ---

 ## Build Setup
-Remeber to move yourself inside the [src](src) to build the project.
+Remember to move yourself inside the [src](src) to build the project.
 ```bash
 # install dependencies
 $ npm install